MobSF/docs/dynamic_analyzer.md

 Set the environment variable `MOBSF_ANALYZER_IDENTIFIER` as the VM's device identifier when you run the MobSF docker image (Example: `192.168.58.102:5555`).

+If the VM is running in localhost with a device identifier like for example: `127.0.0.1:6555`, inorder for the docker container to communicate with it, set `MOBSF_ANALYZER_IDENTIFIER` as `host.docker.internal:6555` when running MobSF docker image.

 **HTTPS Proxy**

 * For Android versions **4.4 - 11.0**, global proxy settings are automatically applied at runtime.